Passport Expiration: Why You Can Be Denied Boarding

 Does the 6-month rule apply to all countries?

-No. Requirements vary by country, and some destinations only require your passport to be valid for the duration of your stay.
+No. The 6-month passport rule does not apply to all countries.
+Some destinations require six months of validity, others require three months, and some only require your passport to be valid for the length of your stay.

 What happens if your passport doesn’t meet the requirement?